-Republic Wireless now offering Motorola Defy XT for $99 with $29 unlimited planAlex Wagner - Deputy Managing Editor, News Desk
+Republic Wireless now offering Motorola Defy XT for $99 with $29 unlimited planAlex Wagner - Editorial Director of News and Content

 Republic Wireless opened its service up to all users in late 2012 after a year-long test period, allowing anyone to buy a Motorola Defy XT for $249 and sign up for the service's $19 per month unlimited talk, text and data plan.
 Now Republic has revealed that it's adding another way to get in on its service.
 The carrier is now giving interested customers the option to buy its Defy XT for $99, and in exchange for the lower price of admission, buyers will pay $29 for Republic's unlimited plan.
 The phone and plan are the same as the $249/$19 option, and consumers that opt to go the $99/$29 route won't need to sign any contract.
 Republic is also offering a $50 Google Play Store credit with the purchase of a Defy XT through March 18.